Why is it recommended to breastfeed exclusively?

 What are the reasons for exclusive breast feeding for the first six months?

 Would you would like me to visit you at home to support breastfeeding your baby?
-I can support with moving away from formula top-up’s.
+I can support with fuguring out whether formula top-up’s/mixed feeding is right for your family.

 Please see the home visits info (here).